xpdAcq/xpdAcq/doc/usb_Running.rst

 -------------

 The hard work of the experimental setup is now done.
-It involved creating all the rich metadata container and scan objects, but with this in the past it makes it easy and low overhead to run the scans, allowing the experimenter to concentrate on the science and not the experimental process.
+It involved creating all the rich metadata container and ScanPlan objects, but with this in the past it makes it easy and low overhead to run the scans, allowing the experimenter to concentrate on the science and not the experimental process.

-To run scans there are just a few xpdAcq run engines that you need.
+To run scans there are just a few xpdAcq run engines(functions) that you need.
 To run a scan you simply pick the run engine you want and give it a predefined Sample object and a predefined ScanPlan object, then hit return and sit back, your scan will be carried out.